The Small Business Revolution

 We modeled the unscripted series with a classic makeover show format.
 Six small businesses in one small town would get new equipment, websites, logos, signage, interior renovations, and marketing and business coaching from Amanda and her co-host, Shark Tank’s Robert Herjavic.
 The town itself would receive a half million dollars to spruce up the public spaces downtown.

 We needed a distributor, of course.
 In return for a modest ad buy, Hulu would air the show right alongside its network-funded series.
 And what's more, the streamer relinquished any and all editorial input on the creative content.

 We announced the show on our social channels, asking followers to nominate their small town and tell us what they deserved the makeover.
-The response was absolutely overwhelming.
-We received over nine thousand nominations the first year.
+We received over NINE THOUSAND nominations the first year.

 After narrowing the nominations down to five finalists, Amanda and Acme would pay each town a visit, cameras in tow.
 Over the years we were greeted by parades, dinners, dancing elephants, block parties, and mayoral proclamations in honor of the Small Business Revolution.
 Each season we released short videos from each of the finalist towns, and our social followers would cast the votes to pick the winner.
 The first year alone, over 180,000 unique votes were cast.

 After two wildly successful seasons with Robert Herjavic, Amanda got a new co-host: Extreme Home Makeover’s Ty Pennington.
 By season five we’d been nominated for a Daytime Emmy in the Lifestyle category.